will-ockmore/httpx-retries/README.md

 - `backoff_strategy` can be overridden to customize backoff behavior.
 - Some options that are not strictly retry-related are not included (`raise_on_status`, `raise_on_redirect`)

+## Contributing

+If you want to contribute to the project, check out the [Contributing Guide](https://will-ockmore.github.io/httpx-retries/contributing/).

 ## Acknowledgements

 This package builds on the great work done on [HTTPX](https://www.python-httpx.org/), [urllib3](https://urllib3.readthedocs.io/en/stable/) and [requests](https://requests.readthedocs.io/en/latest/).